 A new Facebook group has been set up for students in Halls to buy, swap and sell items to other UoM residents to minimise on waste and give things a new lease of life with someone else!

 Food glorious food!

 If you find you have unopened, non-perishable food in your kitchen cupboards that you won’t be taking with you, you can recycle those too!
 Take them to the nearest University Hall Reception and they will be donated to Manchester Central Foodbank.

+High demand books should be returned to the Main Library.
 You can find out more information and updates on the library website.